bbc/tal/other/codingstyle.md

 Boom!
 ```

 When Iterating over Objects the only way *is* to use the ```for``` ```in``` construct.
-This will iterate over all members even those inherited from the objects prototype.
+This will iterate over all members even those inherited from the object's prototype.
 If this is not the required functionality then hasOwnProperty should be used to filter out any unwanted members.
 Like so...

 ```js
 for (var prop in obj) {